GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 <br>
 <br>

-To understand the solution proposed here we first need to take a step back and do a brief recap of the problem.<br>
+To understand the solution proposed here we first need to take a step back and do a brief recap of the problem.

 As stated in the introduction section, human motion modeling is about predicting $T_2$ future motion frames, given $T_1$ past frames as input.
 At each time-step we get to observe either the absolute position or the relative rotation of each modeled joint.
 Taking a step further, looking at each joint separately we would observe its movement over time. <br>
-Centuries of signal processing math tell us that any sequence in the time domain can be analysed as well in the frequency domain by accessing its spectrum.
-To the beauty of this dualism contributes the fact that the two representations are exactly equivalent, i.e. there is no loss of information in going from one to another.<br>
+Centuries of signal processing math tell us that any sequence in the time domain can be analysed as well in the frequency domain by accessing its *spectrum*.
+For those not familiar with these concepts, you can think of the frequency of a signal as an indicator of the rapidity of changes in it.
+To the beauty of this dualism contributes the fact that the two representations are exactly equivalent, i.e. there is no loss of information in going from one to another.

 Hypothetically speaking then it should be possible to take the signal that each joint traces through its movements and move it to the frequency domain to evaluate its spectrum. <br>
 In this paper Mao et al. experiment with precisely this idea: flipping over the perspective by looking at the joints' frequencies instead of the joints' positions.
 <br>